puttiwatWan/mmcs-project-uoe/README.md

 -----
 # Run
 To run the solver, depending on the method used, follow the steps below.
+By default, the solver soft time limit is set to 10 minutes and the movie data sent to the solver is picked from the top 5%.

+The total runtime should take around 10 minutes for each week for a total of 12 weeks.
 ### Command Line
 Run the following command.
 ```